s-AVE/s-AVE/README.md

 ---

 <div align="center">
-<sub>⚡ "Data is not just numbers — it's stories waiting to be told."</sub>
+<sub>⚡ "Data is not just numbers, it's stories waiting to be told."</sub>
 </div>